trystancfv/homework-6-dojo/logging/logging-leakage/DESCRIPTION.md

 ## Tasks
 1. Modify the logging system in `auth_service.py` so that **sensitive data is never written to logs**.
 This includes, but is not limited to: full email addresses, raw passwords, password reset tokens, and full session identifiers.
 2. Implement safer logging patterns, such as masking or partially restricting fields (e.g. a***@example.com), while still logging non-sensitive identifiers so engineers can correlate events.
-Good logging is intentional.
 3. Maintain the original behavior of the authentication flows.
 Your modifications **must not change**: public function interfaces, return values, as well as successful/failed login and reset behavior.
 In line with this, all existing authentication functionality in `auth_service.py` should continue to work as before for legitimate requests.

 You do not need to add or modify any of the test cases in `checker`.
 You may write helper functions in `auth_service.py` (for example, a helper to mask emails or centralize logging behavior).
 You must modify `auth_service.py` in the `/challenge` directory, but there is a non-writable copy in `/challenge/backup` in case you need to restore the original and start over.